git/git.github.io/rev_news/drafts/edition-51.md

-* [The history behind 6 years of development of Gerrit v3.0](https://gitenterprise.me/2019/05/20/gerrit-v3-0-is-here/) goes back in time and describes the long path from the original green-ish GWT UI until the latest shiny blue Polymer-based user experience.
+* [The history behind 6 years of development of Gerrit v3.0](https://gitenterprise.me/2019/05/20/gerrit-v3-0-is-here/) goes back in time and describes the long path from the original greenish GWT UI until the latest shiny blue Polymer-based user experience.

 __Git tools and sites__